ValentinMaz/Power-Platform-Samples/PPAC Reports Extractor/README.md

 ## The solution
 The Solution principally contains:
 - 1 Child Flow 'Data Load Executor' to generate the reports and store them on SharePoint when prompted
+- 1 Child Flow 'Data Load Executor - CHILD - get Detailed Env Message Report' to generate the Copilot Studio environment reports and store them on SharePoint when prompted
 - 1 Cloud Flow 'Daily Data Load Requestor' to request each report every day
 - 1 Cloud Flow 'One-Off - Request Last Days' to request the last X days worth of data for a specific report.
 This can be helpful as a one-off after the first installation
 - 1 Power Apps Canvas App 'PpaReports - Manual Request' to request a report for specific start and end dates: